|This htm file is NOT perfectly formatted. Click Here for a PDF file that is and can be printed in orginal format!|

 The Little Horn

-Daniel 8:23 “And in the latter time of their kingdom [the kingdom of the four horns], When the transgressors have reached their fullness, A king shall arise, Having fierce features, Who understands sinister schemes.
+Daniel 8:23-25 “And in the latter time of their kingdom [the kingdom of the four horns], When the transgressors have reached their fullness, a king shall arise, having fierce features, Who understands sinister schemes.
 His power shall be mighty, but not by his own power; He shall destroy fearfully, And shall prosper and thrive; He shall destroy the mighty, and also the holy people.
-25 Through his cunning He shall cause deceit to prosper under his rule; And he shall exalt himself in his heart.
+Through his cunning He shall cause deceit to prosper under his rule; And he shall exalt himself in his heart.
 He shall destroy many in their prosperity.
 He shall even rise against the Prince of Princes; But he shall be broken without human means.”
 (NKJ)

-The “little horn” persecutes the people of God for three and a half years (42 months) (time, times, and a part).
+The “little horn” will persecute the people of God for three and a half years (42 months) (time, times, and a part).
 He will take over the Temple, and will stop “the daily sacrifices.”
-In place of the “daily sacrifices” He will set up “the abomination causing desolation” in “the holy place”.
-He blasphemes the God of Heaven.
-He will even rise up against “the Prince of the host” (the anointed son of David).
-He will demand to be worshiped.
+In place of the “daily sacrifices” He will set up “the abomination causing desolation” in that holy place.
+He will blaspheme the God of Heaven, and will even rise up against “the Prince of the host” (the anointed Son of David).
+He will demand worship of himself.

 2 Thessalonians 2:3-4 “Let no one deceive you by any means; for that Day will not come unless the falling away comes first, and the man of sin is revealed, the son of perdition, who opposes and exalts himself above all that is called God or that is worshiped, so that he sits as God in the temple of God, showing himself that he is God.”

 The LORD wanted His people - living in the last days - to recognize this sinister king.
-They must see him clearly for he will be the Antichrist channel of Satan at the end of this age.
-So the LORD gave us the history - in advance - of his rise to power.
+They must see him clearly for he will be the Antichrist power at the end of this age.

 FOUR BEASTS - FOUR HORNS

 Growing up, I was taught that the four beasts (of Chapter 7) were Babylon, Medo-Persia, Greece and finally Rome.
 The “little horn” was the Papacy.
-The four horns (of Chapter 8) were the four divisions of Alexander the Great’s empire.
+I was taught that the four horns (of Chapter 8) represent the four divisions of Alexander the Great’s empire.
 One of those divisions became the Roman Empire, and from that empire came the Papacy.
-Today - I no longer accept this interpretation.
+I no longer accept this interpretation.

 First: The Empire of Alexander the Great was divided up by his generals into five divisions (not four) . . . which quickly consolidated into three main kingdoms.
-(1) Egypt, ruled by the heirs of Ptolemy the First (2) Macedonia, under the descendants of the general Antiocus, dominated northern Greece; and (3) the larger domains of the Seleucid Kings, who ruled over Syria, Media, Persia, and Mesopotamia.
+(1) The heirs of Ptolemy the First ruled Egypt, (2) the General Antiocus dominated northern Greece, and (3) the Seleucid Kings ruled over Syria, Media, Persia, and Mesopotamia.
 Rome was not one of those divisions.
 Rome did not spring from the Empire of Alexander.
 Rome came up later, as an independent power.

-Second: If the first three beasts represent the ancient successive empires of Babylon, Medo-Persia and Greece, then why are all three beasts still around, viable after the Terrible Beast (the 4th one) is slain and burned?
-The four Beasts of Daniel Chapter 7 represent concurrent kingdoms - not successive.
-(Daniel 7:11-12)
+Second: If the first three beasts represent the ancient successive empires of Babylon, MedoPersia and Greece, then why are all three beasts still around, and viable after the Terrible Beast (the 4th one) is slain and burned?
+The four Beasts of Daniel Chapter 7 represent concurrent kingdoms - not consecutive (Daniel 7:11-12).

 Third: This is very important!
 The angel told Daniel that the Little Horn would persecute the saints right up until the time comes for the saints to possess the kingdom (Dan.7:22).
-That places the fulfillment of this prophecy right down at “the end” - the time leading up to the return of Christ in glory.
+That places the fulfillment of this prophecy right down at “the end” - “the final days” - the time period that ends with the return of Christ in glory.
 The Little Horn is the primary force for evil in the final days of this age.

-Fourth: While I agree that Antiochus IV Epiphanes fulfilled the prophecy of the Little Horn in many ways, he did not persecute for exactly 1260 days, and the saints did not forever take possession of the kingdom in 164BC, when the Maccabees successfully revolted against the Selucid Kingdom.
+Fourth: While I can agree that the actions of Antiochus IV Epiphanes fulfilled many details of the Little Horn prophecy, he did not persecute for exactly 1260 days, and the saints did not forever take possession of the kingdom in 164BC, when the Maccabees successfully revolted against the Selucid Kingdom.
 Many years later in 70AD, the Roman General Titus destroyed the Temple (thus taking away “the daily”).
 But again, Titus did not persecute for a mere 1260 days and the saints did not forever take possession of the kingdom at the end that time period.

 THE VISION IS FOR THE END

 It is very characteristic of Hebrew writings to tell the reader what things will happen, and then tell what signs or events will lead up to those things.
-It’s sort of like a flashback in a movie.
+Sort of like a flashback in a movie.
 The vision of the ram and the goat, explains the rise of the terrible 4th Beast.
-The 4th Beast gives rise to the Little Horn.
-The 4th Beast rises because the “notable horn” on the goat (of chapter 8) is “broken”.
+The 4th Beast then gives rise to the Little Horn.
+The 4th Beast rises because the “notable horn” on the goat (representing a strong Western power) is “broken.”

 A WORLD EMPIRE

-The 4th “terrible” Beast will rule over the entire earth - every nation, kindred, tongue and people.
-It will break it in pieces - dividing it (into 10 pieces?).
+The 4th “terrible” Beast will rule over the entire earth - every nation, kindred, tongue and people - and will break it in pieces.
+Ten pieces?

 The ten horns are ten kings who shall arise from this kingdom.
-And another shall rise after them [the Little Horn]; He shall be different from the first ones, And shall subdue three kings.”
+And another shall rise after them [the Little Horn]; He shall be different from the first ones, and shall uproot three kings.”

 The Little Horn will subdue three kings as it rises to power (perhaps taking their positions on a ruling council for himself).
-I believe those three will be the lion, the bear, and the leopard - the three most powerful nations on the earth, who will most probably object to one entity (like the Little Horn) ruling the planet.
+I believe those three powers will be the lion, the bear, and the leopard - the three most powerful nations (or alliances) on the earth, who will most probably object to one entity (like the Little Horn) ruling the planet.
 After the Terrible Beast with its Little Horn is later defeated and burned, these three nations will emerge to life again.
 They are only subdued by the Little Horn, not annihilated.
 This will happen when Christ returns.
 The big three will not recover their dominions, because Christ is given “dominion” over the earth, and He will reign (Daniel 7:13-14).

 IT’S THE SAME BEAST

-If you check out the Beast of Revelation Chapter 13, you will find that Beast is described as “like a leopard” with feet of a bear, and a mouth like a lion.
+If you check out the Beast of Revelation Chapter 13, you will find that Beast is described as like a leopard with feet of a bear, and a mouth like a lion.
 Those are the first three beasts of Daniel’s vision.
-They are merged into the Terrible 10 Horned Beast.
-Why?
-Because it “will devour the whole earth.”
+They were merged or absorbed into The Terrible 10 Horned Beast Empire, as that beast devours “the whole earth.”
 In Revelation Cpt 13, we see the terrible Beast after he has gained dominance over the whole earth.

 The Beast of Revelation Chapter 13, has 7 heads and 10 horns.
-So does the Terrible 4th Beast of Daniel’s vision.
+The Terrible 4th Beast of Daniel’s vision has 10 horns.

-The Beast is a universal, worldwide entity, ruling over every nation, kindred, tongue and people.
+The Beast of Revelation 13 is a universal, worldwide empire, ruling over every nation, kindred, tongue and people.
 I think it’s safe to say that the Beast shown to John the Revelator, is the same one world order that Daniel saw represented as the Terrible 4th Beast.

 THE BEAST PERSECUTES - THROUGH HIS IMAGE

-In Revelation Chapter 13, the Beast makes war with the saints for 42 months.
+The Beast of Revelation Chapter 13 makes war with the saints for 42 months.
 How?
 How does the Beast of Revelation persecute the saints?
 Answer: through his Image.

 The Image (of the Beast) causes all to receive a mark with the name of the Beast or the number of his name.
-Ultimately, the Image is carrying out the designs of “the dragon” (Satan) causing all people to worship a being other than God.
+The Image is enforcing the designs of “the dragon” (Satan) causing all people to worship a being other than God.
 This will bring complete destruction and the end of this age.